modxorg/Docs/en/getting-started/an-overview-of-modx/glossary-of-revolution-terms/explanation-of-directory-structure.md

 ### core/lexicon/

- <span class="error">\[Lexicons\]</span>in Revolution are different from language files in Evolution for two main reasons.
+ \[Lexicons\]in Revolution are different from language files in Evolution for two main reasons.

  First, in Revolution, lexicon files are split up into separate directories, depending on their two-digit IANA code (for example, English lexicons are stored in /core/lexicon/en/).
 Inside these subdirectories are multiple files, in the format "topic.inc.php".
 A "topic" is simply a single lexicon file.
 Splitting lexicons into topics means that only the _required_language strings are loaded, saving memory and loading time.

  Second, all lexicons are stored in the MODX database, and later cached on-demand.
-This makes it possible to manage lexicons directly from the Manager, inside the <span class="error">\[Lexicon Management\]</span>area.
+This makes it possible to manage lexicons directly from the Manager, inside the \[Lexicon Management\]area.

  To load a lexicon, one would use a format such as this: